-- ٠ Direct imaging has shown the existence of galaxies at $z \sim 8$ (13Gyrs age, for an age of the universe model of 13.7Gyrs) - Stellar ages: in the MW ٠ oldest stars are ~13.2Gyrs old (error of +/-2 Gyrs) - Galaxies have changed enormously over cosmic time - The present day pattern of galaxies emerged at z~1 orth and R. Bouwens (University of California, Santa Cruz), and the HUDF09 Team ESA, G. Illingv STScI-PRC11-The farthest and one of the very earliest galaxies ever seen in the universe appears as a faint red blob in this ultra deep-field exposure taken with NASA's Hubble Space Telescope.
+- Direct imaging by HST has shown the existence of galaxies at z~8 (13Gyrs age, for an age of the universe model of 13.7Gyrs) - Stellar ages: in the MW oldest stars are ~13.2Gyrs old (error of +/-2 Gyrs) - Galaxies have changed enormously over cosmic time - The present day pattern of galaxies emerged at z~1

+The farthest and one of the very earliest galaxies ever seen in the universe appears as a faint red blob in this ultradeep-field exposure taken with NASA's Hubble Space Telescope.
 This is the deepest infrared image taken of the universe.
 Based on the object's color, astronomers believe it is 13.2 billion light-years away.
-(Credit: NASA, ESA, G. lllingworth (University of California, Santa Cruz), R. Bouwens (University of California, Santa Cruz, and Leiden University), and the HUDF09 Team)
+(Credit: NASA, ESA, G. Illingworth (University of California, Santa Cruz), R. Bouwens (University of California, Santa Cruz, and Leiden University), and the HUDF09 Team)